Augani/form-builder/README.md

 Tests are written using **Jest** and **@testing-library/react**, focusing on:
 - Component rendering
-- Form validation
+- Form validation (yet to be implemented because of time constraints)
-- User interactions
+- User interactions (yet to be implemented because of time constraints)
-- API endpoints
+- API endpoints (yet to be implemented because of time constraints)
-- Database operations
+- Database operations (yet to be implemented because of time constraints)

 ---